rvanwhy/rvanwhy.github.io/02-about.md

     <img src="randy.png" style="float:right;width:350px;height:350px;text-align:center;">
     <h1>About me</h1>
     <hr>
-    <p>I currently live in Princeton and I am pursuing a graduate degree in Mathematics at Princeton University as a transfer student
+	applications to symplectic 4-manifolds.
-	from Northwestern University.
+    <p>I am currently at Princeton University finishing my PhD in Mathematics.
+My degree will be conferred by Northwestern University.
 At the moment and I am working on my dissertation.
-My thesis topic is on contact graph 3-manifolds with applications to symplectic 4-manifolds.
+You can <a href=/research.html>read more about my thesis here</a>.

 <p> In the summer of 2021, I moved to Princeton University.
 I also gave a talk on disk bundle plumbings and lens spaces for the Graduate Student Seminar at Notre Dame.